MicrosoftDocs/azure-devops-docs/docs/tfvc/merge-command.md

 The **merge** command applies changes from one branch into another.

->**Note:**
+> [!NOTE]
->The results of this command are not reflected in the Team Foundation version control server until you perform a check-in operation.
+> The results of this command are not reflected in the Team Foundation version control server until you perform a check-in operation.
 For more information, see [Check In Pending Changes](https://msdn.microsoft.com/library/ms181411).

 **Required Permissions**